-After restoring data from devices that are not accessible or cannot be recognized, you can now follow the below steps to repair and fix devices such as external hard drive, USB drive, SD card or hard drive partition, etc and repair the file system to be recognizable/detectable again:
+After restoring data from devices that are not accessible or cannot be recognized, you can now follow the below steps to repair and fix devices such as external hard drives, USB drives, SD cards or hard drive partitions, and repair the file system to be recognizable/detectable again:

 Step 1.
 Right-click "This PC"/"My Computer" > "Manage" > "Disk Management".

-- Right-click on the RAW drive, USB, SD card... > Format Volume > Reset File System (NTFS/FAT32, etc.) and rename the device;
+Step 2.
+Right-click on the RAW drive, USB, SD card... > format volume" > reset file system (NTFS/FAT32, etc.) and rename the device.

 Step 3.
 Click "Finish" to complete 'the volume does not contain a recognized file system' error repair process on storage devices.